Tsang Man Fai: Southern

 On 6 August 2013, Tsang was loaned to fellow First Division club Southern as Yapp's transfer fell through.

 Tai Po

 Following South China's decision to self-relegate, Tsang found work with another HKPL club, signing a contract with Tai Po.

 Eastern

 On 17 July 2019, it was revealed that Tsang had agreed to move to Eastern.

 International career

-Tsang Man Fai was selected as a member of Hong Kong national under-19 football team in 2010 AFC U-19 Championship qualification.
+Tsang was selected as a member of Hong Kong national under-19 football team in 2010 AFC U-19 Championship qualification.
 He has capped for 4 times at this level.